 2. "I can copyright a name or title"

 Copyright laws are actually very restrictive, and do not apply to items such as names and titles that may be duplicated coincidentally, or that may be legitimately used in unrelated instances.

 From a copyright perspective, there is no reason why two works cannot have the same title.
-As long as the content of works themselves are not copied or adapted, no infringement has occurred.
+As long as the content of works themselves is not copied or adapted, no infringement has occurred.

 While copyright will apply from the point a work is created, ‘passing off’ is based on the public perception of what the name implies, (i.e. you have a very clear idea of what you expect to be given if you ask for a ‘Coca-Cola’).

 For further reading on this subject please see our fact sheet: P-18: Names, titles and copyright

 3. "I can simply post a copy to myself as proof of copyright"